andrewmichaelsmith/bluepot/README.md

 bluepot
 =======

 This code is from a University Project written in 2010.
 This is a newer version of the code than is on Google Code.
-I'm in the process of transitioning over to Github.

 Bluepot is a Bluetooth Honeypot written in Java, it runs on Linux.